nikhilm/muzicast/docs/usermanual/source/installation/linux.rst

 .. todo:: Put download URL

-First download ProjectName for Linux from
+First download Muzicast for Linux from

 Installation on Linux depends on your distribution.
-ProjectName requires the following additional packages to be installed.
+Muzicast requires the following additional packages to be installed.

 * Python 2.6 or later